Glossary term

 Key Takeaways

-- Employee contributions are generally already fully owned by the employee.
+• Employee contributions to a retirement plan are generally already owned by the employee.

-- A vesting schedule tells the worker how ownership builds over time.
+• A vesting schedule shows how ownership builds.

-- Leaving a job before full vesting can reduce the amount the worker keeps.
+• Leaving a job before vesting can reduce what the worker keeps.

 How Vesting Works